2026 SEVA Contest

-Open to all students in the Sacramento Region (K-20), the Student Educational Video Awards (SEVA) contest celebrates the talents and visions of student video producers.
+Open to all students of SECC member districts in Sacramento County (K-20), the Student Educational Video Awards (SEVA) contest is the culmination of the year-long SEVA Program and celebrates the talents and visions of student video producers.
 The SEVAs are coordinated by the Sacramento Educational Cable Consortium (SECC) and sponsored in-part by Comcast and the Sacramento Metropolitan Cable Television Commission.
-The contest is free to enter for all Sacramento County schools, outside school districts may enter for a fee of $10.
-When you are ready, fill out the 2021 SEVA Entry Form and submit your entry by Friday, February 12 at 7:00PM.
+The contest is free to enter.

 - How to Enter